oyren/notes/iota_headless_node.md

 Run a headless node on a debian vps as a systemd service.

 # Prerequisites
-- VPS server with Debian OS (required for this guide)
+- VPS server with Debian based OS (that support systemd)
 - 2GB of Ram minimum , 4GB of ram recommended
 - 10GB of free disk space (ssd preferred).